 The ASUS VivoBook Flip has a poor color gamut.
 It doesn't even have full sRGB coverage, the color space used in most content, so almost everything looks washed out.
 It also has very limited coverage of wider color spaces like Adobe RGB, DCI P3, and Rec.
 2020.
 We don't recommend using this display to view HDR content or for any color-critical work like photo and video editing.
 The 1080p IPS panel is advertised to have the same 45% NTSC coverage, so we expect it to perform similarly.

 The ASUS Vivobook Flip 14 has a disappointing keyboard.
 The typing experience is passable as the keys are adequately spaced, have a good amount of travel, and don't require much force to actuate.
 However, the keys feel cheap and aren't very stable.
 There's also no backlighting, making it harder to use in dim settings.
 On the upside, the layout is fairly standard and shouldn't take long to adapt to.
+If you want a similar laptop with a better keyboard, check out the Lenovo IdeaPad Flex 5i 14 (2022).

 The ASUS VivoBook Flip 14 TP401 has a sub-par touchpad.
 The size is adequate, but it feels cheap and isn't very smooth, so the fingers sometimes hang when gliding around.
 Tracking isn't accurate around the edges, and it's hard to drag and drop items over long distances.